oci-labs/smartdevice2/README.md

 * `npm run dbstart` (only if MySQL server isn't running)
 * `npm run dbsetup` (initially and only after schema changes)
   WARNING: This will delete all data in the database.
+  It can be restored by importing a .json file.
 * `npm run build` (initially and for each new version)
 * `npm run start`